Malaysia Vasudevan: Acting career

-Malaysia Vasudevan has also acted in nearly 85 films.
+Malaysia Vasudevan acted in nearly 85 films.
 Veteran Tamil director A. P. Nagarajan christened him "Malaysia Vasudevan".
 Some of his notable films include Oorkavalan (with Rajinikanth), Mudhal Vasantham (with Sathyaraj), Oomai Vizhigal (with Vijayakanth), Kathanayagan (with Pandiyarajan), Oru Kaidhiyin Diary (with Kamal Haasan), Jallikattu, Thiruda Thiruda, Amaidhi Padai, Poove Unakkaga, Badri,Punnagai Desam and Kokki.
-Besides acting in films, he has acted in a good number of tele-serials.
+He also acted in tele-serials.

 Writer

-Malaysia Vasudevan wrote a book of poems called "Ennam Thondriyathu Ezhutha Thoondiyathu" in the year 2010.
+Malaysia Vasudevan wrote a book of poems called Ennam Thondriyathu Ezhutha Thoondiyathu in 2010.

 Last projects

-Vasudevan's last song was "Happy" from the film Bale Pandiya (2010), in the music of Devan Ekambaram.
-His last film as an actor Ithanai Naalaai Engiruthaai is yet to be released.
+Vasudevan's last song was "Happy", from the film Bale Pandiya (2010), in the music of Devan Ekambaram.
+His last film as an actor, Ithanai Naalaai Engiruthaai, is yet to be released.
 The last song he wrote was "Devathaiye" for the film Balam (2009), in the music of his son Yugendran Vasudevan Nair.

 Personal life

-Malaysia Vasudevan married Annaporani, also known as Usha Vasudevan on 26 January 1976.
+Malaysia Vasudevan married Annaporani, also known as Usha Vasudevan, on 26 January 1976.
 Malaysia Vasudevan has three children Yugendran, Prashanthini and Pavithra.
-His son Yugendran has acted and sang in some films in Tamil and other languages.
-Malaysia Vasudevan's daughter Prashanthini too is a playback singer.
-She has sung songs like "Mundhinam" in the movie Vaaranam Aayiram and many more.
-His daughter Pavithra is married and resides in Malaysia.
+Yugendran is an actor and Prashanthini is a playback singer.

 Awards

-He has been awarded Kalaimamani by the Tamil Nadu Government.
-He is also a 2-time winner of the Tamil Nadu State Film Award for Best Male Playback.
+He was awarded the Kalaimamani by the Tamil Nadu Government.
+He was also a two-time winner of the Tamil Nadu State Film Award for Best Male Playback.

-Illness and death
+Death

-A chronic diabetic and hypertension patient, Malaysia Vasudevan had a stroke in 2003, which slowed his mobility.
-On 10 February 2011, he was admitted for high fever.
-He developed gangrene in his big toe.
-He died from the gangrene on 20 February 2011 in Chennai, Tamil Nadu.
+Vasudevan died from the gangrene on 20 February 2011 in Chennai, Tamil Nadu.